elephantrobotics/myAGV-docs/5-BasicApplication/5.2-ApplicationUse/5.2.2-mystudio/jetsonnano/1-setup.md

-> **myAGV2023 Jetson Nano system has already installed myStudio, no need to re-download it**
+> **myAGV Jetson Nano 2023 system has already installed myStudio, no need to re-download it**